EthanFeld/IonWave/README.md

 - **Output**
   - Produces voltage sequences for each electrode as CSV files.
-  - Includes a Jupyter notebook for visualization and analysis.

 In short: Ionwave automatically finds the electrode voltages needed to move an ion smoothly along the trap without significantly changing its oscillation frequency.